Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_financial_governance/tb_zts_financial_governance.md

 ALTER WAREHOUSE tasty_test_wh SUSPEND;
 ```

-**Note**: Depending on how fast you have ran through these last statements you will one of the two following results:
+**Note**: Depending on how fast you have ran through these last statements you will receive of the two following results:
-1. `Statement executed successfully`: This means you were very fast in executing the steps in this section and have beat the `auto_suspend` Warehouse setting we configured to 60 seconds.
+1. **Statement executed successfully**: This means you were very fast in executing the steps in this section and have beat the `auto_suspend` Warehouse setting we configured to 60 seconds.
-2. `Invalid state.
-Warehouse 'TASTY_TEST_WH' cannot be suspended`: This means that the amazing `auto_suspend` Warehouse setting we configured to 60 seconds has won the Warehouse suspension race.
+2. **Invalid state.
+Warehouse 'TASTY_TEST_WH' cannot be suspended**: This means that the amazing `auto_suspend` Warehouse setting we configured to 60 seconds has won the Warehouse suspension race.

-### Step 6 - Click Next --->
+### Step 6 - Click Next -->

 ## Conclusion and Next Steps
 Duration: 1